 Experience the simplest inventory management software.

-Sortly is top-rated inventory management software perfect for companies interested in kitting their inventory.
-With key kitting-friendly features like a barcode and QR code generator and printer, the option to upload high-resolution pictures, and the ability to track inventory across multiple locations, there’s no better way to get your business organized.
+Sortly inventory management software is perfect for companies interested in kitting their inventory.
+Sortly is an end-to-end inventory solution that lets you organize, track, and manage your inventory from any device, in any location.
+Sortly is equipped with key kitting-friendly features like a barcode and QR code generator and printer, the option to upload high-resolution pictures, and the ability to track inventory across multiple locations.
+Sortly helps you manage inventory smartly so you can plan better, save time and money, and serve your customers to their highest satisfaction.